 For more places to visit, read: Backpacking in Uzbekistan – 1 to 3-week itinerary

 Introduction to visiting the Fergana Valley in Uzbekistan

 The Fergana Valley is a depression limited by the Tien Shan mountains in the north and the Alay mountains in the south.
 It is the most fertile area in Uzbekistan and in the southern part of Central Asia, hence it became the agricultural heartland in the region.

 However, since the last couple of years of the Soviet Union, the Fergana Valley has witnessed several clashes, ranging from competing for natural resources between countries to a civil war and many ethnic conflicts, the last one being on the Kyrgyz side in 2010.

-If this was not enough, the Fergana Valley in Uzbekistan is where the Islamic Movement of Uzbekistan was created, a radical Muslim group founded by the Saudi Wahabis and which even has an active base in Afghanistan.
+If this was not enough, the Fergana Valley in Uzbekistan is where the Islamic Movement of Uzbekistan was created, a radical Muslim group founded by Wahabis from Saudi Arabia and which even has an active base in Afghanistan.

 Therefore, it’s perfectly understandable that, in the last few years, the Fergana Valley has not been on the top bucket list for travelers heading to the region.
 So, here we are talking about a real off the beaten track destination in Uzbekistan.